zendframework/zend-expressive-hal/docs/book/factories.md

 - Registered as service: `Zend\Expressive\Hal\HalResponseFactory`
 - Generates instance of: `Zend\Expressive\Hal\HalResponseFactory`
 - Depends on:
     - `Psr\Http\Message\ResponseInterface` service.
-If not present, it will check if zend-diactoros is installed, and use a new `Response` instance from that library; if not, it raises an exception.
-    - `Psr\Http\Message\StreamInterface` service.
-This service must return a a callable capable of returning a `StreamInterface` instance (in other words, the service returns a _factory_, and not the stream itself).
-If th service is not present, the factory will check if zend-diactoros is installed, and return a callable that returns a new `Stream` instance from that library; if not, it raises an exception.
+The service must resolve to a PHP callable capable of generating a [PSR-7](https://www.php-fig.org/psr/psr-7/) `ResponseInterface` instance; it must not resolve to a `ResponseInterface` instance directly.
+This service is **required**, and must be supplied by the application.
+If you are using with zend-expressive v3 and above, the service will already be registered.
     - `Zend\Expressive\Hal\Renderer\JsonRenderer` service.
 If the service is not present, it instantiates an instance itself.
     - `Zend\Expressive\Hal\Renderer\XmlRenderer` service.
 If the service is not present, it instantiates an instance itself.

-If you want to use a different PSR-7 implementation for the response and stream, provide services for `Psr\Http\Message\ResponseInterface` and `Psr\Http\Message\StreamInterface`, as described above.

 ## Zend\Expressive\Hal\LinkGeneratorFactory